tina4stack/tina4-php/readme.md

 #### Step 1 - Hello World ####
 - Create a templates folder
-- Define where your templates will exist, you will need to create the folders under your project folder.
+- Define where your templates will exist in the index.php file, you will need to create the folders under your project folder.
   ```php
   <?php
   //Define some folders where we want templates